hassn255/ShopliftNet/README.md

 ## Conclusion

-Complex models such as **ResNet50 + GRU** are more prone to the effects of **data leakage**, since their higher capacity allows them to memorize patterns rather than generalize.
+Complex models are more prone to the effects of **data leakage**, since their higher capacity allows them to memorize patterns rather than generalize.
 After cleaning the dataset, performance normalized, reinforcing the importance of **robust data handling** before model evaluation.